 Jabiluka has been in a long-term care and maintenance phase since late 2003 and in its current state poses a very low potential risk to the environment.
-The surface water chemistry monitoring data set acquired between 2001 and 2008 indicated that the environment remained protected and as a result the SSD monitoring program at Jabiluka, with the agreement of all relevant stakeholders, has been systematically scaled back.
-Since the 2009-10 wet season SSD has been collecting continuous monitoring data, including electrical conductivity (EC) and water level, from the downstream statutory compliance site (Supervising Scientist 2010).
+The surface water chemistry monitoring data set acquired between 2001 and 2008 indicated that the environment remained protected and as a result SSB monitoring program at Jabiluka, with the agreement of all relevant stakeholders, was systematically scaled back.
+From the 2009-10 wet season SSB collected continuous monitoring data, including electrical conductivity (EC) and water level, from the downstream statutory compliance site (refer to relevant annual report) but this was also ceased in 2015 given the low environmental risk posed by the site.

-A watching brief is maintained for the decommissioned and rehabilitated Nabarlek site in Arnhem Land, and the rehabilitated legacy sites in the SAV.
+A watching brief is maintained for the decommissioned and rehabilitated Nabarlek site in Arhemland, and the rehabilitated legacy sites in the SAV.
 Rehabilitation works in the SAV were completed in late 2009.
-The results from a risk assessment conducted by SSD concluded that residual water quality impacts did not pose a significant risk to the South Alligator River (Bollhöfer et al 2010, Turner et al 2009).
-SSD does not undertake any monitoring at Koongarra since the lease has never been subjected to uranium mining activity and is currently in the process of being reincorporated back into Kakadu National Park.
+The results from a risk assessment conducted by SSB concluded that residual water quality impacts did not pose a significant risk to the South Alligator River (Bollhöfer et al 2010 and Turner et al 2009).
+SSB does not undertake any monitoring at Koongarra since the lease was never been subjected to U mining activity.
+The lease has subsequently beenadded to the Kakadu World Heritage Area and incorporated into Kakadu National Park in 2013.